smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 ## Impact on existing code

 Impact on ATF internal structure.
 May impact some scripts that test multiple connection.
+Also if this solution will use sdl_android, some changes may required in sdl_android.

 ## Alternatives considered